crate/crate/docs/config/cluster.rst

 .. _conf_usage_data_collector:

-Usage data collector
+Usage-Data Collector
 --------------------

-The settings of the Usage Data Collector are read-only and cannot be set during runtime.
+The settings of the Usage-Data-Collector are read-only and cannot be set during runtime.
 Please refer to :ref:`usage_data_collector` to get further information about its usage.